Consulate General of South Korea, Chennai: History

-List of Consul Generals
+List of Consuls General

 Other activities

 In 2022, the Consulate organized India's first Korean Fair, a 4-day exhibition promoting Korean culture and consumer goods, in Chennai.
 The fair was held in Express Avenue Mall from November 17 to November 20, with 20 exhibitors from Korea.
 The Consulate has also arranged chartered flights for Korean nationals to visit India during emergencies such as the COVID-19 pandemic.